boechat107/boechat107.github.io/_posts/2018-08-15-unix-shell-for-data-science.md

 ## find

-Like its name suggests, it finds files by specifying many different (and optionally) kinds of parameters.
+`find` searches for files by specifying many different (and optionally) kinds of parameters.
 It is also able to execute some simple actions or an entire command line using the resultant files.

 ### Examples

-Recursively find all files with **json** extension in the current directory.
+**Problem:** We want to find all files with the extension **json** in the current directory, including subdirectories.

 ```
 $ find . -name '*.json'